Events & Campaigns

-Prevention Strategies in the fight against Child Sexual Abuse Material - Part 5
+Prevention Strategies in the fight against CSAM - Part 5

 Last week we discussed the challenge of tackling the taboo associated with child sexual abuse.
 This week we’re looking at prevention strategies to stop the problem at its root.
 Have you come across an organisation offering to help people experiencing sexual feeling towards children?
 Perhaps you know someone suffering with this and don’t know how you should react or how to help them.
 Get involved in the conversation and help us get closer to our goal of an internet free of CSAM.

 The demand for CSAM and the number of reports INHOPE Member Hotlines receive increase year on year.
 It’s clear that this problem is far more prevalent in our societies than many people might like to accept.

 One way to tackle this is via educational courses and resources available for children and their carers to teach them to use the internet safely.